Monday 9th September 2013

 |Text too small?|

-The local currency may trade between 77.20 US cents and 82 cents this week, according to a BusinessDesk survey of nine traders and strategists.
+A BusinessDesk survey of nine traders and strategists predicts the local currency may trade between 77.20 US cents and 82 cents this week.
 Four expect the currency to advance, two expect it to decline and three say it will likely remain unchanged.
-The kiwi recently traded at 79.65 US cents from 80.09 cents at 8am in Wellington.

 No comments yet